Articles by Kate Sheppard

 Steven Chu’s stances on key energy issues: a primer for his confirmation hearing

 Stephen Chu.
-Steven Chu, Nobel laureate and director of the Lawrence Berkeley National Laboratory, will go before the Senate Energy and Natural Resources Committee for his confirmation hearing on Tuesday, where he’s certain to be grilled about his positions on key energy and climate issues.
-Here’s a guide to what Chu thinks — or at […]
+Steven Chu, Nobel laureate and director of the Lawrence Berkeley National Laboratory, will go before the Senate Energy and Natural Resources Committee for his confirmation hearing on Tuesday, […]

 -